How Do I Become A Member

 - The Lead Ride Captain in charge will instruct you what Flag Salute protocol will be used during a particular mission.
 The following are commands that may be issued during a mission:

-- Attention (or "ten-hut"): Flag is held at the side of your body
+- Attention (or "ten-hut"): Flag is held at the right side of your body

 - Present Arms: flag held in front of your body

-- Order Arms: flag is held at the side of your body
+- Order Arms: flag is held at the right side of your body

 - At Ease: flag pole be lowered as long as the flag remains straight up and does not touch the ground

 (LRC will demonstrate the correct positioning for each of these flag presentations)

-- There is to be no drinking of fluids or smoking in the Flag Line.
+- There is to be no drinking of fluids, smoking, or vaping in the Flag Line.
 If you need to do either, quietly and discreetly remove yourself from the flag line.
 Neatly roll up your flag when leaving a flag line.

 - Some Flag Line missions can be lengthy and no one is expected to stand reverently for long periods of time.
 We encourage breaks when you think it appropriate for your personal comfort.